Skint Dad

 I don’t think there’s much I can even do to save my sight (and therefore my wallet).

-I think to other areas of my life where I look to make savings.
+I think of other areas of my life where I look to make savings.
 Take my water bill for instance: if I want a cheaper bill then I cut down our usage, install a water hippo in the toilet cistern and collect water using a butt.

 We are already very thrifty on our electric bill and have only changed our tariff again to make a few quid extra saving a month.